-Prosecution of our owned and in-licensed patent portfolio is at a very early stage.
-We have one granted US patent, one granted Australian patent and one granted Israeli patent to date and no granted European patents.
-Most of our current patent portfolio consists of applications pending at a number of national or regional patent offices (Australia, Canada, Brazil, China, Eurasia, Europe, Hong Kong, Israel, Japan, South Korea, New Zealand, Singapore, US, South Africa).
+Prosecution of our owned and in-licensed patent portfolio is at a relatively early stage in some instances.
+This status of these patent rights is discussed above.
 Neither priority applications nor PCT applications can themselves give rise to issued patents.
 Rather, protection for the inventions disclosed in these applications must be further pursued by applicable deadlines via applications that are subject to examination.
 As applicable deadlines for the priority and PCT applications become due, we will need to decide whether to and in which countries or jurisdictions to pursue patent protection for the various inventions claimed in these applications, and we will only have the opportunity to pursue and obtain patents in those jurisdictions where we pursue protection.